ozmend/Docker-Nagios/README.md

 1- Edit ssmtp.conf, revaliases and contacts.cfg according to your environment.

-2- *Create /opt/nagios/external directory to mount on image to change objects(add,remove hosts, switchs etc.)*
+2- *Create /opt/nagios/external directory to mount on image to change objects(add,remove hosts, switches etc.)*

 ---